mitaliwadher/K-Means-Clustering--Wine-Dataset/README.md

 ## Introduction

-- This data set consists of the results of a chemical analysis of wines grown in the same region in Italy but derived from three different cultivators.
+- This data set consists of the results of a chemical analysis of wines grown in the same region in Italy but derived from three different cultivators

-- The analysis determined the quantities of 13 constituents found in each of the three types of wines.
+- The analysis determined the quantities of 13 constituents found in each of the three types of wines

 - Number of samples: 178